nfroze/Project-15-Observability-Stack/README.md

 # Project 15: Observability Stack

-Comprehensive monitoring and logging platform on AWS EKS with Prometheus/Grafana for metrics and ELK Stack for centralized logging.
+Comprehensive monitoring and logging platform on AWS EKS with Prometheus/Grafana for metrics and ELK Stack for centralised logging.
 Fluentd DaemonSet for log collection.
 Terraform infrastructure as code.

 ## Technologies